-Patients are allowed to smoke or vape prescribed medical marijuana in a maximum of 20% of the rooms in a hospital.
-Furthermore, as with smoking rooms in hotels, the rooms in hospitals where smoking is permitted must be grouped together so as to provide maximum protection to non-smokers given the total floor space, use and ventilation.
+However, patients in hospitals or hospices are allowed to smoke or vape prescribed medical cannabis in a maximum of 20% of the rooms in the facility.
+As with smoking rooms in hotels, the rooms in hospitals where smoking is permitted must be grouped together so as to provide maximum protection to non-smokers given the total floor space, use and ventilation.

-Health, social services, and post-secondary education institutions must have an outdoor smoke-free/vape-free policy in place by November 26, 2017.
+Health, social services, and post-secondary education institutions were to have had an outdoor smoke-free/vape-free policy in place by November 26, 2017.
 The legislation does not dictate what is to be covered in the policy.